Bubble memory: Commercialization

-Bobeck's team soon had 1 cm square memories that stored 4,096 bits, the same as a then-standard plane of core memory.
+Bobeck's team soon had 1 cm2 memories that stored 4,096 bits, the same as a then-standard plane of core memory.
 This sparked considerable interest in the industry.
 Not only could bubble memories replace core but it seemed that they could replace tapes and disks as well.
 In fact, it seemed that bubble memory would soon be the only form of memory used in the vast majority of applications, with the high-performance market being the only one they could not serve.

 The technology was included in experimental devices from Bell Labs in 1974.
 By the mid-1970s, practically every large electronics company had teams working on bubble memory.
-Texas Instruments introduced the first commercial product that incorporated bubble memory in 1977, and introduced the first commercially available bubble memory, the TIB 0103 with 92 kilobit capacity.
-By the late 1970s several products were on the market, and Intel released their own 1-megabit version, the 7110, in 1979.
+Texas Instruments introduced the first commercial product that incorporated bubble memory in 1977, and introduced the first commercially available bubble memory, the TIB 0103 with 92-kilobit capacity.
+By the late 1970s several products were on the market.
+A 256 kilobit version was developed and Intel released their own one-megabit version, the 7110, in 1979.
 By the early 1980s, however, bubble memory technology became a dead end with the introduction of hard disk systems offering higher storage densities, higher access speeds, and lower costs.
-In 1981 major companies working on the technology closed their bubble memory operations, notably Rockwell, National Semiconductor, Texas Instruments and Plessey, leaving a "big five" group of companies still pursuing "second-generation bubble" by 1984: Intel, Motorola, Hitachi, SAGEM and Fujitsu.
-4-megabit bubble memories such as the Intel 7114, were introduced in 1983 and 16-megabit bubble memory was developed.
+In 1981 major companies working on the technology closed their bubble memory operations, notably Rockwell, National Semiconductor, Texas Instruments and Plessey, leaving a "big five" group of companies still pursuing "second-generation bubble" by 1984: Intel, Motorola, Hitachi, SAGEM and Fujitsu. four-megabit bubble memories such as the Intel 7114, were introduced in 1983 and 8 and later sixteen-megabit bubble memory was developed.

+Jerry Pournelle of BYTE said in 1987—when replacing a 512K bubble memory IBM PC expansion card with a hardcard—that he had expected bubble memory to succeed because of faster speed, non-volatile nature, and ruggedness, but "Alas, Intel never managed to make bubble-memory chips small enough or cheap enough to be a serious contender, while hard disks just kept getting cheaper and cheaper".
 Bubble memory found uses in niche markets through the 1980s in systems needing to avoid the higher rates of mechanical failures of disk drives, and in systems operating in high vibration or harsh environments.
 This application became obsolete too with the development of flash storage, which also brought performance, density, and cost benefits.